SE-Sustainability-OSS/ecodev-app/README.md

     email_smtp= # Mailbox SMTP (like smtp.gmail.com or mail.outlook.com).
 Put your smtp provider here

     # gunicorn/uvicorn setup
     gunicorn_setup=false # Should be True in production.
-Simpler to only with uvicorn for local dev debug=false # Put to true if you want to be in dash debug mode
+Simpler to only use uvicorn for local dev debug=false # Change to true if you want to be in dash debug mode
     ```

-3. Run `make setup` to install the pre-commits
+3. Install the pre-commits

+    ```bash
+    make setup
+    ```

 4. Build the docker image
     ```bash